stutichugh/stutichugh.github.io/_posts/2023-02-07-greenlight.md

 ## They have free coursera courses
 I think for the first month-ish at Greenlight I basically did numerous machine learning courses.
 Most companies _say_ they have L&D budget and what-not but GLP really comes through.
 Usually with other companies there is a glitch in actually getting to access said learning budget(technical issues, delays, et-al); but GLP makes it accessible almost instantly(as soon as you join)

-Then why I left?
-I don't like living in India, lol

 The best send off: